Chicão (footballer, born December 1979)

 José João de Jesus (born 17 December 1979), commonly known as Chicão, is a Brazilian former footballer.

 Club career

 Chicão played for a number of clubs in Brazil, most notably for Botafogo-SP in the 1999 and 2001 Brasileirao, as well as the 2001 Campeonato Paulista final.

 Arrests

 Chicão was first arrested in 2002 on charges of accessory to murder, and was handed a 16-year sentence.
 He was released from prison in 2010, having served eight years.

 He was arrested again in 2011 for threatening people in public with a firearm.

 Personal life

-Chicão is the father of current Watford player João Pedro.
+Chicão is the father of current Chelsea player João Pedro.